Annosz/StardewValleyModding/StardewValleyMods/CheaperBeachBridgeRepair/README.md

-# Casks Everywhere
+# Cheaper Beach Bridge Repair

-See [This link](http://www.nexusmods.com/stardewvalley/mods/0000) for the NexusMods mod page, which has a description, screenshots, and a download of the built mod.
+See [This link](http://www.nexusmods.com/stardewvalley/mods/5826) for the NexusMods mod page, which has a description, screenshots, and a download of the built mod.

 ## How it works